Mad Max Beyond Thunderdome: Critical response

-Critical reaction to the film was generally positive, though reviewers disagreed over whether they considered the film to be the highest or lowest point of the Mad Max trilogy.
-Most of the negative criticism focused on the children in the second half of the film, whom many found too similar to the Lost Boys from the story of Peter Pan.
+Reaction to the film was positive.

+Critics disagreed over whether they considered the film to be the highest or lowest point of the Mad Max trilogy.
+Most criticism focused on the children in the second half of the film, whom many found too similar to the Lost Boys from the story of Peter Pan.
 Robert C. Cumbow of Slant Magazine identified "whole ideas, themes and characterizations" adopted from Riddley Walker, a 1980 post-apocalyptic novel by Russell Hoban.

-On the other hand, there was much praise for the scene in the Thunderdome, which Roger Ebert of the Chicago Sun-Times called "the first really original movie idea about how to stage a fight since we got the first karate movies" and "one of the great creative action scenes in the movies".
-Ebert awarded the film 4 stars out of 4 and later placed it on his list of the ten best films of 1985.
+On the other hand, there was much praise for the concept of the titular Thunderdome, which Roger Ebert of the Chicago Sun-Times called "the first really original movie idea about how to stage a fight since we got the first karate movies" and "one of the great creative action scenes in the movies".
+Ebert awarded the film four out of four stars and later placed it on his list of the ten best films of 1985.
 Variety wrote that the film "opens strong" and has good acting from Gibson, Turner, and the children.

 Some fans of the series have criticised the film for being "Hollywood-ized" and having a lighter tone than its predecessors.

-On review aggregator website Rotten Tomatoes, the film holds an 81% approval rating based on 54 reviews, with an average score of 6.5/10; the website's "critics consensus" reads: "Beyond Thunderdome deepens the Mad Max character without sacrificing the amazing vehicle choreography and stunts that made the originals memorable".
+Accolades

 Legacy

 As with the previous installments of the Mad Max series, Beyond Thunderdome has influenced popular culture in numerous ways.
 Of particular note is the widespread use of the term "thunderdome" to describe a contest in which the loser suffers a great hardship.

 American filmmaker Chris Weitz has cited the film as an influence.